AdityaKharmaleGoat7/Tarjan-s-Algorithm/README.md

 # Tarjan-s-Algorithm
-Certainly!
-Here's an example README file for the given code:

-# Bridge Detection in Graphs
 This repository contains a C++ program that detects bridges in an undirected graph using depth-first search (DFS) algorithm.

 # Introduction